karthik/binder-test/README.md

 # And click on the badge or use the function below to get the binder built ahead of time.
 build_binder()
 # 🤞🚀

-Now run through analysis.R till you get to a plot
+Now, run through analysis.R till you get to a plot
 ```

 Does clicking the badge launch binder for you?
 If not, please [file an issue](karthik/binder-test/issues/new).